DarioMJ48/abm-operations/README.md

 1.Register

-2.Login
+2.Log In

-3.No Logout for the moment.
+3.No Log Out for the moment.
 In order to Log In with different credentials, simply go back to http://localhost:3000/login

 (I'll be finishing the register/login/logout + routes (protection) + DB improvements + JWT soon)